David-Barnes-Data-Imaginations/SentimentSuite/README.md

 <p align="center">
   <img src="./BART_git.png" alt="Upload diagram">
 </p>
 5. View the dashboard.
-After analysis completes, click “View Dashboard” to see the interactive plots.
-The figures show each utterance in the valence–arousal space, histograms of valence and arousal, and summary statistics.
-You can hover over points to see the corresponding text.
+After analysis completes, click “View Dashboard” to open an HTML page containing interactive Plotly charts.
+These allow you to zoom, pan and hover to inspect each utterance as well as distributions of valence and arousal.

 <h2 align='center'>
   The top half of the BART dashboard